atar-axis/xpadneo/docs/README.md

 Basic support for the Xbox Elite Series 2 Wireless controller is present, covering all the features of the driver.
 The following features are missing:

-- The four paddles at the bottom are currently not supported.
 - Upload of profile mappings and sensitivity curves is currently not supported.

 This controller uses native profile switching support (see below).